MITHaystack/HOPS/doc/reference/source/hops4/data_processing/calibration_operators/index.rst

 #.
 Finalize

-Within each category, execution order is determined by the operator's priority value - a lower value means earlier execution.
+Within each category, execution order is determined by the operator's priority value, a lower value means earlier execution.

 .. toctree::
     :maxdepth: 2